-Particulars displays system information about your Mac.
+Particulars displays Mac system information.
 It shows computer name, model name, serial number, CPU/SoC, RAM, GPU, OS version, Server version, current user, uptime, disk space, and network configuration.
-It can be used in 3 modes: on your desktop, as a Today Extension, or at the command line.
+It can be used in 3 modes: on the desktop, in the Shortcuts app, or at the command line.

-Particulars provides up-to-date information and dynamically changes when your system changes.
+Particulars provides up-to-date information and dynamically changes when the Mac changes.
 For instance, when switching Wi-Fi networks, Particulars shows the new network configuration immediately.

-Particulars runs on macOS Mojave 10.14 or later.
+Particulars runs on macOS Big Sur 11 or later.

 Running the Particulars application will show system information on the desktop.
-Particulars does not replace your desktop background image and is responsive to changes in your screen or space layout.
+Particulars does not replace the desktop background image and is responsive to changes in spaces or display layout.

 On first run, Particulars presents a welcome window.
-Clicking Continue in this window hides your other apps to show you Particulars on your desktop.
+Clicking Continue in this window hides other apps to display Particulars on the desktop.
 Particulars' preferences are then displayed.

-In typical usage, after Particulars is launched, it will display system information on the desktop and simply wait for you to refer to it when necessary.
+In typical usage, after Particulars is launched, it will display system information on the desktop and simply wait to be referred to.
 The quickest way to see Particulars in typical usage is to use the Show Desktop feature of Mission Control.

 Particulars can copy system information, either all information or individual pieces, to the clipboard.
 Copying can be found either in the Particulars application menu, the Dock icon menu, the menu bar item, or in the utility menu of the Preferences window if the Dock icon is hidden.